fboldewin/reconstructer.org/README.md

 -> OfficeMalScanner.zip
    --------------------
-   OfficeMalScanner is a Microsft Office forensic tool to scan for malicious traces, like shellcode heuristics, PE-files or embedded OLE streams.
+   OfficeMalScanner is a Microsoft Office forensic tool to scan for malicious traces, like shellcode heuristics, PE-files or embedded OLE streams.
 Found files are being extracted to disk.
 It supports disassembly and hexview as well as an easy brute force mode to detect encrypted files.
 Next to this, an office file is being scanned for VB-macros code and if found, it will be extracted for further analysis.The "inflate" feature extracts Ms Office 2007 documents into a directory and marks potentially malicious files.